What is a Presentation in EchoVideo?

 EchoVideo Course Analytics" tab within the Canvas course view and identify student performance.

-Follow the steps below to edit a presentation:
+These instructions assume that you have added a presentation to your class.
+Follow the steps below to edit a presentation.

 - On the Classes List Page in a Course.